dangwalsh/staffing/README.md

-This is a node.js project for controlling a staffing database for ennead.
+This is a node.js project for controlling a staffing database of a company.